"The Land of Hope Trust is a fine South African story.

-It is an ‘organic’ enterprise by a small, cohesive band of workers driving their own Land of Hope wine venture with organised conviction, galvanized by their experience and knowhow at the Radford Dale, the infrastructural ‘mothership’ of this symbiotic, mutually reinforcing arrangement that enables tangible gain-sharing.
+It is an ‘organic’ enterprise by a small, cohesive band of workers driving their own Land of Hope wine venture with organised conviction, galvanized by their experience and knowhow at Radford Dale, the infrastructural ‘mothership’ of this symbiotic, mutually reinforcing arrangement that enables tangible gain-sharing.

 The beneficiaries wear two hats in their fields of expertise, in vineyard management, wine-making, packaging, distribution, marketing, for the Land of Hope Trust and Radford Dale.

 The romance of wine needs constant buttressing by a thousand unglamorous details of science, business drudgery, bureaucratic obstructionism - small missteps can be calamitous: the LOH Trust turns the drudgery – sometimes best leavened by wine itself – into challenging fun and financial reward.

-The Trust has grown for a decade now, from just two wines to seven: Reserve quality Chenin Blanc, Cabernet Sauvignon and Pinot Noir and, in the next tier, Chenin, Chardonnay, Cabernet and Syrah.
+The Trust has grown for more than a decade now, from just two wines to seven: Reserve quality Chenin Blanc, Cabernet Sauvignon and Pinot Noir and, in the next tier, Chenin, Chardonnay, Cabernet and Syrah.
 I am not in the least biased, of course.
 They are all beautiful.
 And expertly made; French wine-making gurus, and avant-garde South African vignerons are ever-present.

-In the ‘real world’ of unsentimental international markets – rising quality and abundance bordering on glut - it’s a singular achievement for LOH wines to gain, and hold, a listing in the UK’s up-market Marks and Spencer.
-M&S is LOH’s biggest export buyer.
-The Netherlands, Poland and Canada are also in the mix.
+In the ‘real world’ of unsentimental international markets – rising quality and abundance bordering on glut - it’s a singular achievement for LOH wines to gain, and hold listings in the Netherlands, UK and USA markets, among others.
+Frogitt and Vonkel sell Land of Hope nationally as do various restaurants.